National Peace Corps Association

 Location Mfuto, Masasi district, Mtwara region, Tanzania Community Description Mfuto consists of two sub-villages: Lusonje and Chinolo.
 There are 1,654 people living in Mfuto, 889 women and 765 men.
 Almost all members are farmers, with their economic livelihoods relying on their cashew harvests.
 Other main crops farmed are corn, cassava, and cowpeas.
 Community members rely […]

-This project has been completed under the direction of Peace Corps Volunteer Kara Horowitz.
+This project has been completed under the direction of Peace Corps Volunteer Tom Reade.
 To read about the beginning of the project, CLICK HERE.
-The project was to fix the hand pump at the school.
-Kara reports: The Dingiri Lower Basic School Water Pump Project was completed on Friday, November 29, 2013.
-The project fixed and […]
+The project was to create a facility to enable the students to practice good hygiene.
+Tom reports: We now have a real working shower/locker room at Michael the Brave School in Cazangic, […]

 Dingiri Lower Basic School Pump Project – The Gambia